 About Hyaluronate Injections in Your Knee

-Time to Read: About 2 minutes
+Time to Read: About 3 minutes

-Hyaluronate is a medication that’s used to treat knee pain caused by osteoarthritis.
 Osteoarthritis is a disease in which the cartilage (protective tissue at the ends of bones) of your joint wears down.
 This can lead to pain and swelling.

 Before your injection, tell your doctor if you:

-• Are currently receiving chemotherapy.
+• Are currently getting chemotherapy.

-• Are taking any of the following medications:
+• Are taking any of these medicines:

-• Aspirin or medications that contain aspirin
+• Aspirin or medicines that have aspirin in them.

-• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil®, Motrin®) or naproxen (Aleve®)
+• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil®, Motrin®) or naproxen (Aleve®).

-The first time you get your hyaluronate injection, you will need to sign a consent form (form that says you agree to the procedure and understand the risks).
+You will need to sign a consent form the first time you get your hyaluronate injection.
+A consent form is a form that says you agree to the procedure and understand the risks.

-• Follow these guidelines after your procedure.
+Follow these guidelines after your hyaluronate injection.

 • Keep the injection site dry and keep a clean bandage over the site for 24 hours.